Impact of numerical-relativity waveform calibration on parametrized post-Einsteinian tests: Introduction

-The current ground-based detectors operate in observing runs, during which the instruments collect science data, interspersed with periods of construction and upgrades~\cite{KAGRA:2013rdx,Cahillane:2022pqm,Capote:2024rmo}.
-The LVK collaboration has recently concluded the fourth observing run (O4)~\cite{Capote:2024rmo,LIGOScientific:2025snk-no-journal}, reporting the two loudest~\cite{LIGOScientific:2025cmm-no-journal,LIGOScientific:2025rid} and the most massive~\cite{LIGOScientific:2025rsn} BBH mergers to date, and is now enhancing the detectors for the upcoming fifth observing run (O5).
-In light of the O5-era upgrades and the future construction of LIGO-India \cite{Saleem:2021iwi,Shukla:2023kuj}, the Einstein Telescope \cite{ET:2019dnz,Branchesi:2023mws}, and Cosmic Explorer \cite{Reitze:2019iox,Evans:2021gyd-no-journal}, the need to control waveform systematics for comparable-mass compact binaries is increasingly pressing.
+The current ground-based detectors operate in observing runs, during which the instruments collect science data, interspersed with periods of construction and upgrades~\cite{prospectLVK_2020_version,Cahillane:2022pqm,Capote:2024rmo}.
+The LVK Collaboration has recently concluded the fourth observing run (O4)~\cite{Capote:2024rmo,LIGOScientific:2025snk-no-journal,LIGOScientific:2025slb-no-journal}, reporting the two loudest~\cite{LIGOScientific:2025cmm-no-journal,LIGOScientific:2025rid} and the most massive~\cite{LIGOScientific:2025rsn} BBH mergers to date.
+The detectors are now being enhanced in preparation for the fifth observing run (O5), which will be preceded by the six-month first intermediate run (IR1)~\cite{IGWN:ObservingPlans}.
+In light of the O5-era upgrades and the future construction of LIGO-India \cite{Saleem:2021iwi,Shukla:2023kuj}, the Einstein Telescope~\cite{ET:2019dnz,Branchesi:2023mws,ET:2025xjr}, and Cosmic Explorer \cite{Reitze2019Cosmic,Evans:2021gyd-no-journal}, the need to control waveform systematics for comparable-mass compact binaries is increasingly pressing.
 As network sensitivities improve, the signal-to-noise ratio (SNR) of future detections is bound to rise to the point where statistical uncertainties on inferred binary properties no longer dominate over waveform systematics, and the latter become consequential~\cite{Purrer:2019jcp}.
 Aside from biasing the astrophysical source parameters, which can impact population inference \cite{Singh:2023aqh,Dhani:2024jja,Kapil:2024zdn}, inadequate waveform models can allow modeling errors within GR to be mistaken for genuine deviations from the theory \cite{Gupta:2024gun-non-inspire-journal}.